DK013/vscdoe-backup/README.md

 ## Usage

-The Extaintion runs every time vscode starts and runs `vscode-backup.backup` command by detault.
+~~ The Extaintion runs every time vscode starts and runs `vscode-backup.backup` command by detault. ~~ For a bug reported where the plugin replaces the backup before importing, we disabled the autorun for now.
+It'll be enabled later on.

 Or can be accessed manually with the folowing commands: